milomg/reactively/Reactive-algorithms.md

 #

 Reactivity is the future of JS frameworks!
-Reactivity allows you to write lazy variables that are efficiently cached and updated.
+Reactivity allows you to write lazy variables that are efficiently cached and updated, making it easier to write clean and fast code.
-If you're looking for a new way to write faster JavaScript, consider reactivity.

 I've been working on a new fine grained reactivity libary called [Reactively](https://github.com/modderme123/reactively)